 An Invitation to Dance

-Marion Urch’s most recent novel, An Invitation to Dance, is inspired by the life of Lola Montez, the most scandalous woman in the Victorian world.
+Marion Urch’s second novel, An Invitation to Dance, is inspired by the life of Lola Montez, the most scandalous woman in the Victorian world.

 ‘I just wanted to congratulate you on producing such a gorgeous, spell-binding tale.
 It really did sweep me away.
 I read a lot of fiction and it’s rare for me to enjoy a novel quite this much.’

 In 1842, a young Army officer’s wife left her husband.
 She was still clinging to the threads of her reputation when her husband issued divorce papers and charged a fellow officer with criminal conversation.
 The case was widely reported in the newspapers with much speculation about the exact nature of the criminal conversation.
 Corsets were mentioned, and unravelling stockings.
 Lieutenant George Lennox paid damages of £100, adultery was proven and Lieutenant Thomas James was granted a divorce a mensa et thoro, (of bed and board, effectively judicial separation.)

 Mrs Eliza James was twenty years old.
 Her family were far away in India and she was ostracised from polite society.
 She had no rights to remarry and the only other acceptable options, taking a position as a lady’s companion or a governess, were now completely out of the question.
 She was ruined, destitute and alone.
 Every week, the bodies of similarly disgraced young women were fished out of the Thames.